NicholasHofer/TaskLite/README.md

 # TaskLite

+_Created for the "Task Tracker" project on roadmaps.sh: https://roadmap.sh/projects/task-tracker_

 TaskLite is a simple and lightweight command line interface tool for creating a to-do list. </br>

 TaskLite uses positional arguments to interact with your task list, and supports the following commands: </br>